-Fire breaks out in Mumbai's Sadhana House
+12 firefighters injured while dousing fire in Mumbai's Sadhana House

-Mumbai, Dec 29: Fire in Sadhana House behind Mahindra Towers in Worli area has been declared as level-3 fire.
+Mumbai, Dec 29: Total 12 firefighters were injured while dousing a level-3 fire in Sadhana House behind Mahindra Towers in Worli area on Saturday.
 Eight fire tenders present at the spot.

-A blaze had erupted at in an under construction building near Kamala mills compound in Mumbai.
+The fire broke out in the stock of medicines and chemicals on the ground floor at Sadhana Industrial Estate in Worli at around 4:46 pm today.
 No casualty or injury was reported.

-The fire at Sadhana House (G+4) was reported around 4.45pm.
+Mumbai: Fire broke out in the stock of medicines and chemicals on the ground floor at Sadhana Industrial Estate in Worli at around 4:46 pm today.
+Total 12 fire staff were injured, stable now.
+Firefighting operations continue. #Maharashtra pic.twitter.com/vexurYeDNn— ANI (@ANI) December 29, 2018

 Also read: 7 dead, 2 injured in level-3 fire at Sargam Society in Mumbai's Chembur